Part 3 Displaying the Current Value Knob | Create the Color Picker with SwiftUI

 }

-When you run this code, you will see the following and it will be displayed in the correct position.
-Also, please remove the bounding box drawing code that you added to the PickerIndicator, as it is no longer needed.
+Upon running this code, the correct position will be displayed as follows.
+Also, please remove the bounding box drawing code you added to the PickerIndicator, as it is no longer needed.

 Preview after offset adjustment